It’s Cyber Security Awareness Month and this week we’re talking about protecting your password using two-factor authentication.

 - don’t reuse your password (use a password manager to help keep track)

 - enable two-factor authentication on sites that offer it

 Two-factor authentication is becoming the standard in cyber security.
-Ryerson and Waterloo have implemented it and a number of American colleges and universities have deployed it to not only staff and faculty, but to students as well.
-We recently conducted a two-factor authentication Pilot with 156 pilot participants and 7 services enabled and are now planning to roll the solution out to all Finance and Admin.
+Ryerson and Waterloo have implemented it and several American colleges and universities have deployed it to not only staff and faculty, but to students as well.
+We recently conducted a two-factor authentication Pilot with 156 pilot participants and seven services enabled and are now planning to roll the solution out to all Finance and Admin.